 If your child has a brand-new backpack, you’re ready to organize.
-If you’re starting with a backpack you already have, empty it out and start from scratch.
+But if you’re starting with a backpack you already have, empty it out and start from scratch.

-Have your child sort everything that was in the backpack into three piles: one for school supplies, one for papers and notebooks and one for stuff she has to take back and forth, like mittens or a lunch box.
+Have your child sort everything that was in the backpack into two piles.
+One is for school supplies, like pens, pencils, notebooks, and papers.
+The other is for miscellaneous items that need to go back and forth from school, like gym clothes or a lunchbox.
 Everything else gets put away at home or goes into the trash.
-Don’t forget to shake the backpack over a trashcan to get out all the crumbs and crumpled-up paper.
+(Don’t forget to shake the backpack over a trash can to get out all the crumbs and crumpled-up paper.)

 3. Sort and group school supplies.

-Help your child sort school supplies into clearly defined categories.
-For instance, put pens, pencils and highlighters together.
+Help your child sort school supplies into clear categories.
+For example, put pens, pencils, and highlighters together.
 Match up notebooks with folders and textbooks.

 Next, assign each category to a compartment or zipper pocket.
 One big compartment can be for books and another for notebooks and folders.
 Choose a smaller pocket for writing tools.
-You may also need a compartment for things that change from day to day, such as gym clothes.
+You may also need a compartment for things that change from day to day, like gym clothes.